chef/chef/kitchen-tests/README.md

-# End-To-End Testing for Chef Client
+# End-To-End Testing for Chef Infra Client

-Here we seek to provide end-to-end testing of Chef Client through cookbooks which exercise many of the available resources, providers, and common patterns.
+Here we seek to provide end-to-end testing of Chef Infra Client through cookbooks which exercise many of the available resources, providers, and common patterns.
 The cookbooks here are designed to ensure certain capabilities remain functional with updates to the client code base.

 ## Getting started

-These tests run in Docker containers so make sure to install Docker on your workstation.
-Once docker is installed all the gems needed to run these tests can be installed with Bundler.
+These tests run in Docker containers, so make sure to install Docker on your workstation.
+Once Docker is installed, all the gems needed to run these tests can be installed with Bundler.

 ```shell
 chef/kitchen-tests$ bundle install